Combodo/iTop/readme.txt

 Enhancements
 --------------------
 - Modelization of VLANs on Subnet and Physical Interfaces
+- User Portal:
-- Brand new User Portal look and feel (no change in the behavior)
+    * Brand new look and feel (no change in the behavior)
+    * Capability to manage both User Request and Incidents by setting portal_tickets to 'UserRequest,Incident' -see Portal/readme.txt
 - Forgot your password?
 Regain access to iTop without bothering an administrator
 - Automatic refresh of the lists in the dashboards, and for the shortcuts